LondonJackTheRipper/Competitive-Programming-Training/README.md

 **Github** is a perfect place for not only myself but also you guys as you can also read my source code to.

-Having any questions about me your my source code -> go DM me in github or codeforces !
+Having any questions about me your my source code $\rightarrow$ go DM me in github or codeforces !

 **CODEFORCES** : [link](https://codeforces.com/profile/quangminh98)